Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 -------------

 ``ppi_network`` will retrieve the data from `STRING <http://string-db.org/>`_.
-Then use `PIE <http://www.ncbi.nlm.nih.gov/CBBresearch/Wilbur/IRET/PIE/>`_ to search the literatures to support the protein-protein interaction networks.
+Then using `PIE <http://www.ncbi.nlm.nih.gov/CBBresearch/Wilbur/IRET/PIE/>`_ to search the literatures to support the protein-protein interaction networks.
 Therefore, ``ppi_network`` can generate the protein-protein interaction networks with supported literatures.